Skip to main content

 Given the peer syncing behavior during node restarts, such a health check can prevent a cluster-wide restart from completing in time.
 Checks that explicitly or implicitly assume a fully booted node that's rejoined its cluster peers will fail and block further node deployments.

-Moreover, most CLI commands (such as rabbitmq-diagnistics) has a performance impact because the CLI joins the Erlang distribution (the same mechanism used for clustering RabbitMQ nodes).
+Moreover, most CLI commands (such as rabbitmq-diagnostics) has a performance impact because the CLI joins the Erlang distribution (the same mechanism used for clustering RabbitMQ nodes).
 Joining and leaving this cluster on every probe execution has unnecessary overhead.

 RabbitMQ Kubernetes Operator configures a TCP port check on the AMQP port as the readinessProbe and defines no livenessProbe at all.
 This should be considered the best practice.